ELENA-LANG/elena-lang/README.md

 ######Linux:

-To install just unzip all the files into a directory you want and execute install.script.
+To install just unzip all the files into a directory you want and execute rebuild.script under the superuser.
+Alternatively install debian package

-To compile the program types : ./bin/elc2 -c&lt;path to .project file&gt;
+To compile the program types : ./bin/elena-lc -c<path to .project file>

 Get started!
 ---